-Geisha Walking Lecture
+Geisha Culture: Walking Lecture

 Meet in front of the Minamiza Kabuki Theater (map).

-Peter MacIntosh is a professional photographer and world-leading expert on geisha culture.
-His photographs of geisha have been exhibited around the world and will soon be released world-wide in his first book entitled "Geisha: Through Blue Eyes" (to be released this Autumn).
-Also, his photographs have been used by the Japan National Tourist Association for their international promotion of Japan.
-He has also lectured in many countries about geisha culture, and is the first non-Japanese to take geisha abroad without the use of a native Japanese intermediary.
 In order to share his knowledge and explain his photos to his customers, Peter will take them on a walk through his neighbourhood (an active geisha district), while giving them advice on how to take photographs of this world.
 The walking lecture will last approximately 90 minutes and will take you through streets lined with old wooden houses and hidden alleyways in Kyoto’s world-renowned geisha districts as the geiko/maiko make their way to their evening’s engagements.
 While answering your questions, Peter will give you an insider's view into the past, present and future of this unique and exotic world.
+(There is no 100% gaurantee that we will see maiko/geiko during the walk but it is likely)

 You will see geisha schools, ochaya, okiya and traditional artisan’s shops.
 There are some great photo opportunities, so don't forget your camera.